 One challenge of growing daphne plants is choosing a type.
 There are several varieties of daphne, and these are the most commonly grown and easily available:

 - Winter daphne (D. odora) is the variety to choose if you like a powerful fragrance.
-Four feet tall with narrow, glossy leaves, it is the type most likely to suffer from sudden death syndrome.
+4 feet (1 m.) tall with narrow, glossy leaves, winter daphne is the type most likely to suffer from sudden death syndrome.
 The flowers bloom in late winter.
 ‘Aureo-Marginata’ is a popular winter daphne with variegated leaves.

-- Garland daphne (D. cneorum) is a low grower that reaches heights of less than a foot, making it ideal for rock gardens and edging pathways.
-The trailing branches spread about three feet.
+- Garland daphne (D. cneorum) is a low grower that reaches heights of less than a foot (31 cm.), making it ideal for rock gardens and edging pathways.
+The trailing branches spread about 3 feet (91 cm.).
 Covered with flowers in the spring, you can cover the stems with mulch after the flowers fade to encourage rooting.
-The best varieties include ‘Eximia,’ ‘Pgymaea Alba’ and ‘Variegata.’
+The best varieties include ‘Eximia,’ ‘Pgymaea Alba,’ and ‘Variegata.’

-- D. x burkwoodii can be evergreen, semi-evergreen or deciduous, depending on the climate zone.
-It grows three to four feet tall and blooms in late spring, often followed by a second flush of flowers in late summer.
+- D. x burkwoodii can be evergreen, semi-evergreen, or deciduous, depending on the climate zone.
+It grows 3 to 4 feet (1 m.) tall and blooms in late spring, often followed by a second flush of flowers in late summer.
 The popular ‘Carol Mackie’ is a variegated variety.

 How to Care for Daphne